Contributed By Uría Menéndez

-Net financing expenses exceeding 30% of earnings before interest, taxes, depreciation and amortisation (EBITDA) of a given tax year will not be deductible.
+Net financing expenses exceeding 30% of EBITDA of a given tax year will not be deductible.
 Financing expenses exceeding the ceiling can be carried forward and deducted in future tax periods.
 Net financing expenses not exceeding EUR1 million will be tax deductible in all cases.

 Spanish law also establishes further limits on the tax deductibility of interest arising from LBOs.
-In particular, the tax deductibility of interest paid in connection with a debt incurred to acquire the shares in a company is limited to 30% of the acquiring company’s EBITDA, disregarding the EBITDA corresponding to any company that merges with the acquiring company or that joins the same tax group as the acquiring company within the four-year period following the acquisition.
-This limit does not apply if at least 30% of the acquisition is financed with equity and the debt incurred is reduced every year by at least the proportional part required to reduce the debt to 30% of the acquisition price in eight years, until this level of debt is reached.
+In particular, the tax deductibility of interest paid in connection with a debt incurred to acquire shares in a company is limited to 30% of the acquiring company’s EBITDA, disregarding the EBITDA corresponding to any company that merges with the acquiring company or that joins the same tax group as the acquiring company within the four-year period following the acquisition.
+This limit does not apply if at least 30% of the acquisition is financed with equity (ie, the financing does not exceed 70% of the purchase price of the interest in the company), and the debt incurred to that end is reduced every year by at least the proportion required to reduce the debt to 30% of the acquisition price in eight years, until that level of debt is reached.

 Only if the Target operates in specific regulated sectors that may affect Spain’s national economy (eg, banking, insurance, telecommunications, air transportation, energy, weaponry, healthcare) may special supervision rules and licensing requirements be triggered.

 The main impact on the transaction would be that it would have to be structured and documented in such a way that all mandatory authorisations and licences are obtained prior to closing.
 This usually means structuring the transaction in two distinct stages (signing and closing) and establishing the granting of the authorisation as a condition precedent to drawdown.